 Fujiken, who came to be an instructor for the BC experience session, was not wearing Scarpa's mountain ski model, the Maestrale, but rather the 4-Quattro Pro, which can be used on both the slopes (alpine skiing) and the snowy mountains (AT skiing)

-"The Quattro is a model equipped with Grip Walk, which allows you to use touring tech bindings while riding alpine bindings on the slopes.
+"The Quattro is a model equipped with 'GripWalk,' which allows you to use touring-style tech bindings while riding alpine bindings on the slopes.
+The

-The original idea was to make alpine boots, which are difficult to walk in, easier to walk in.
-We rounded the sole to make it easier to walk in.
-This boot is perfect for people who own multiple skis and want to switch between them depending on the situation."
+original idea was to make difficult-to-walk-in alpine boots easier to walk in.
+The sole is rounded to make it easier to walk in.
+It's a boot that matches people who own multiple skis and want to switch between them depending on the situation."

-European skiers take it for granted that they enjoy both the slopes and the backcountry.
+European skiers enjoy both groomed slopes and backcountry skiing.

-So, about 10 years ago, binding brand Marker developed the Grip Walk.
+About ten years ago, the binding brand "Marker" developed the "GripWalk."

 "For those who have been skiing alpine skiing on the slopes and want to go to the mountains, the 4-Quattro SL is a great choice.
 The solid handling and direct edging that are unique to on-piste skis give a sense of security to skiers with a strong alpine mindset."